Fire Stopping

 These regulations dictate how electrical systems should be installed and perform in relation to fire safety.
 This ensures that wiring systems remain intact during a fire.
 Appendix 13 also provides guidance on maintaining clear escape routes, which should be used in conjunction with fire safety measures to allow for safe evacuation of a building.

-Materials of Fire Stopping
+Fire Stopping Materials

 Now that we’ve covered the relevant regulations, we can explore the materials involved in fire stopping.
 There are a whole range of materials used in the creation of fire stopping systems including Cement mortar, Gypsum-based plaster, Cement-based or gypsum-based vermiculite/perlite mixes, Glass fibre, crushed rock, blast furnace slag, Proprietary fire-stopping and sealing systems.